-This function should be called by the host program.
-If IUP is dynamically loaded in Lua 5 then you should call iuplua_close.
+This function usually will be called by the host program.
+But if IUP is dynamically loaded in Lua 5 then you should call iup.Close from Lua.

 IupOpen

 iuplua_open

 Initializes the Lua Binding.
 This function should be called by the host program before running any Lua functions, but it is important to call it after IupOpen.